Nayjest/manipulator/README.md

 Manipulator
 =======

-PHP package for for performing manipulations with PHP objects.
+Utilities for performing manipulations with classes and objects.

 ## Installation